 cc [flag ...] file ... -lm [library ...]

-On systems that support IEEE NaN, if the argument to any of these functions is a quiet NaN, that value is returned.
-If the argument is a signaling NaN, a quiet NaN is returned and the invalid operation exception is raised.
+On systems that support IEEE NaN, if x is a quiet NaN, that value is returned.
+If x is a signaling NaN, a quiet NaN is returned and the invalid operation exception is raised.
 In either case, errno is set to EDOM.

 If the program was compiled with the -Xt compilation mode, non-positive arguments to y0, y1, and yn cause these functions to return a value that will compare equal to -HUGE and to set errno to EDOM.
 In addition, a message indicating DOMAIN error is printed on the standard error output.
 For arguments too large in magnitude, a message indicating TLOSS error is printed on the standard error output, in addition to the error behavior described above.
 These error handling procedures may be changed with the function matherr.